 “I don’t know why, but it fucking crushed me.”
 Again, he’s always finding out that you weren’t number one, crushes you, right?
 “This was high school.
 That breakup was long ago.
 So, whenever people are saying stuff like this, “I shouldn’t be hurt.
 I shouldn’t…” It doesn’t matter whether you should.
 There’s no such thing as, “You shouldn’t…” That’s what you feel.

 You must go to where you are, and I gave a talk on this a long time ago about being in denial of where you are emotionally and psychologically.
 If you’re in denial, you’re never going to grow.
 A lot of guys, because of their ego, they pretend they’re stronger than they are, whether it’s physically or emotionally.
-And I gave the analogy of going to the gym and lifting way too heavy for what you should be.
+And I gave the analogy of going to the gym and lifting way too heavy for what you should be, like your strength.
 And bicep curls, swinging around, swinging the weight – I see this so often – instead of maintaining good form and curling a much lighter weight but actually having good form so that you can actually build real muscle in the place that you’re aiming for, you’re trying to isolate, for the bicep curl.

 And instead, you’re using all of these – your back to bicep curl.
 And it’s just because you see these other guys lifting that amount of weight, and your ego prevents you from going to the truth of where you are and that prevents you from growing.
 And it’s the same emotionally and mentally.
 If you pretend to know more than you do, you’re never actually going to learn.